XRPO: Pushing the limits of GRPO with Targeted Exploration and Exploitation: Experiment

 \subsection{End-to-end Performance}

-We begin with an end-to-end analysis of efficiency and model quality to assess the effectiveness of our prompt exploration and reward exploitation strategies.
+We begin with an end-to-end analysis of efficiency and model quality to demonstrate the effectiveness of our prompt exploration and reward exploitation strategies.

-\paragraph{XRPO significantly improves post-training model quality.} Table~\ref{tab:qwen3results} and Figure~\ref{fig:qwen2.5results} show that XRPO consistently outperforms state-of-the-art baselines across challenging math reasoning and code generation benchmarks.
-For Qwen2.5-7B-Instruct, XRPO delivers substantial relative improvements of +9.2\% in pass@4 and +20\% in cons@32.
-For Qwen3-1.7B (with reasoning mode enabled), XRPO achieves a +2.5\% improvement in average cons@32 and +1.4\% in pass@1 over GSPO across datasets, demonstrating gains in both raw accuracy and output consistency.
-This improvement is particularly notable given that GSPO is among the most recent and competitive approaches~\citep{gspo}, with evaluations conducted on especially challenging datasets.
-Further, Qwen3 is already a reasoning-focused model and challenging to train due to its heavily trained nature effectively thus observing improvements highlights the practical value of XRPO.
-Moreover, \name not only enhances accuracy but also delivers superior training and inference efficiency (see later).
+\textbf{\name improves model quality.} Table~\ref{tab:qwen3_combined}, Figure~\ref{fig:qwen2.5results} and Table~\ref{tab:llama3bresults} show that \name consistently outperforms state-of-the-art baselines across challenging math reasoning and code generation benchmarks.
+For Qwen2.5-7B-Instruct, \name delivers substantial relative improvements of +9.2\% in pass@4 and +20\% in cons@32.
+For the complete results and comparisons with all baselines, please refer to Appendix~\ref{app:qwen2.5}.
+On Llama-3.2-3B, \name still achieves a higher average performance despite the significant difficulty of AIME25.
+For Qwen3-1.7B (with reasoning mode enabled), \name achieves a +2.5\% improvement in average cons@32 and +1.4\% in pass@1 over GSPO across datasets, demonstrating gains in both raw accuracy and output consistency.
+This improvement is particularly notable given that GSPO is among the most recent and competitive approaches~\citep{gspo}.
+Further, Qwen3 is already a reasoning-focused model and challenging to train due to its heavily trained nature; thus, observing improvements highlights the practical value of \name.
+Moreover, \name not only enhances accuracy but also delivers superior training and inference efficiency (see later). \camready{We further evaluate \name at multiple decoding budgets, showing consistent improvements across all $k$ values (Appendix~\ref{app:passk}).}